 CREATE USER 'nativeuser'@'localhost' IDENTIFIED WITH mysql_native_password; SET old_passwords = 0; SET PASSWORD FOR 'nativeuser'@'localhost' = PASSWORD('N@tivePa33');

-Before MySQL 5.7.6, to set or change the password for an account
+To set or change the password for any account that

 plugin, be sure that the value of